Angel5215/100DaysOfSwiftUI/Bookworm/README.md

 - Retrieving information from Core Data is done using a fetch request – we describe what we want, how it should sorted, and whether any filters should be used, and Core Data sends back all the matching data.

+- When we place an object into the environment for a view, it becomes accessible to that view and any views that can call it an ancestor.